Originally published by:TCT Magazine

 M4S Take

-• in automotive, tackling cost modelling complexity and ROI projection
+• Most organisations struggle with cost modelling complexity and ROI projection.

 Located on the show floor and free to attend, the conference targets engineers, designers, and decision-makers who need practical information rather than marketing gloss.
 Ahead of the event, the TCT team flagged several sessions worth prioritising.
 The Business Case Problem